 A Grammy-winning powerhouse with a Southern gothic back story, Brittany Howard put Alabama Shakes on ice to blaze her own genre-bending trail.
-Ahead of the release of her second solo album What Now next month, she talks to MOJO’s Bill DeMain about her childhood in Alabama, the seismic impact the death of her sister had on her and how she very nearly made a record with Prince
+Ahead of her appearance at this year's Glastonbury, Howard talks to MOJO’s Bill DeMain about her childhood in Alabama, the seismic impact the death of her sister had on her and how she very nearly made a record with Prince…

 You grew up in Athens, Alabama, where your family lived in a junkyard.
 What was that like?